Sarah Brennan, Environment, Bloomberg Philanthropies

 Elizabeth Kandel currently serves as Director of Marketing for Roundabout Theatre Company, the largest not-for-profit theatre institution in the country.
 Roundabout is home to three Broadway and two off-Broadway theatres, and an education program that transforms theatres into classrooms, serving over 30,000 students, teachers, and patrons annually.
 She oversees all earned revenue strategies, contributing to Roundabout’s $50 million annual budget.
 Prior to joining Roundabout’s senior leadership team, she worked for Situation Interactive, a digital marketing agency with the philosophy that the world is a better place when people are doing rather than having.
 She has guest lectured for New York University, Brooklyn College, The Broadway Speakers Bureau, and numerous conferences.
 She holds degrees from Syracuse University, where she created a major in Theatre Management.
 In her spare time, Elizabeth crochets blankets for shelter animals via the Snuggles Project, for victimized children via Project Linus, and for the homeless through Warm-Up America.

-Wendy Chow is Associate General Counsel for the Visiting Nurse Service of New York (VNSNY), the largest not-for-profit home care agency in the country.
-At VNSNY, Wendy has managed the day to day legal needs for the corporate parent and all of its various subsidiaries and is now fully dedicated to VNSNY’s health plan.
+Wendy Chow is Head of Legal at Cityblock Health.
+At Cityblock, Wendy leads the legal department and both designs the legal strategy and also manages the company’s day-to-day legal needs.
 It is her personal philosophy to provide practical and strategic legal leadership to support the fluid operation of a complex, highly regulated organization in changing times.
 Prior to her work as in-house counsel, she was in private healthcare practice at firms in New York and Nashville.
 Wendy holds a B.A. from Emory University and a J.D. from Loyola University College of Law, New Orleans.
-She is passionate about the power of written communication and spends her free time writing and volunteering as a reading tutor for kids.
+She is passionate about the power of written communication and spends her free time writing and teaching workshops to women on negotiating in the workplace.

-Brittany Berckes, Entertainment Attorney, Franklin, Weinrib, Rudell & Vassallo, P.C.
+Brittany Berckes, Entertainment Attorney, Loeb & Loeb LLP

 Tammy Manganello, Vice President Data, Technology & Innovation, Publicis Media